Philips CPAP, BiPAP, and Ventilator Recall: How to Get Compensated

 How CCK Can Help You Secure Compensation

 If you or a loved one used a recalled Philips ventilator, CPAP, or BiPAP machine for one year or longer and have since developed a respiratory or other serious condition, you may qualify for compensation.
-The team at CCK is working with experts in the field on behalf of those severely impacted by the Philips Respironics ventilator, CPAP, and BiPAP recall.

 We're honored to make a difference in the lives of our clients.